Pylons/pyramid/docs/narr/configuration.rst

 :mod:`repoze.bfg` uses the :term:`WebOb` library as the basis for its :term:`request` and :term:`response` objects.
-The script uses the ``webob.Response`` class later in the script to create a :term:`response` object.
+The script uses the :class:`webob.Response` class later in the script to create a :term:`response` object.

 Like many other Python web frameworks, :mod:`repoze.bfg` uses the :term:`WSGI` protocol to connect an application and a web server together.
-The ``paste.httpserver`` server is used in this example as a WSGI server, purely for convenience, as ``Paste`` is a dependency of :mod:`repoze.bfg` itself; :mod:`repoze.bfg` applications can be served by any WSGI server.
+The :mod:`paste.httpserver` server is used in this example as a WSGI server, purely for convenience, as ``Paste`` is a dependency of :mod:`repoze.bfg` itself; :mod:`repoze.bfg` applications can be served by any WSGI server.

 The script also imports the ``Configurator`` class from the ``repoze.bfg.configuration`` module.
 This class is used to configure